jessepav/lacygoill-wiki-backup/process/process.md

 Use the `-u root` argument.

-Only the euid is considered, not the ruid.
+Only the EUID is considered, not the RUID.

 ### whose parent has the PID 123, 456 or 789?